ThinkDataEd/curriculum/docs/unit1/lab1f.md

     – *"blue"*, *"Blue"*, *"blu"*, ...

 * Numerical variables might have been *input incorrectly*.
-For example, if we're talk about people's height in inches:
+For example, if we're talking about people's height in inches:

     – *64.7*, *6.86*, *676*, ...

-* Numerical variables might be *incorrectly coded* as categorical variables (Or vice-versa)
+* Numerical variables might be *incorrectly coded* as categorical variables (or vice-versa)

     – "64.7", "68.6", "67.6"